 You may ask, why did Hyundai only have two trims in Canada and three trims in the USA?
-The answer lies in the way our EV rebate/incentives work, Hyundai has brilliantly priced the Ioniq 5 where even the most expensive Ioniq 5 qualifies for the largest rebate/incentive.
+The answer lies in how our EV rebate/incentives work; Hyundai has brilliantly priced the Ioniq 5, where even the most expensive Ioniq 5 qualifies for the largest rebate/incentive.
 How does the Canadian EV incentive work?
 I’ll explain below.

 In Canada, there are two incentives for electric vehicles.
-There’s a federal incentive of $5,000 and provincial incentive, which ranges from $0 to $8,000.
-Some provinces offer no incentives, British Columbia offers $3,000 and Quebec offers $8,000 ($7,000 as of April 1, 2022).
-To qualify for these incentives, the base price of the vehicle must be less than $45,000 and the highest trim must be less than $55,000.
+There’s a federal incentive of $5,000 and a provincial incentive ranging from $0 to $8,000.
+Some provinces offer no incentives, British Columbia offers $3,000, and Quebec offers $8,000 ($7,000 as of April 1, 2022).
+To qualify for these incentives, the vehicle’s base price must be less than $45,000, and the highest trim must be less than $55,000.
 Adding different optional paint, wheels, and “packages”, which would increase the price, does not disqualify the vehicle from receiving the incentives.

 What Are The Battery Sizes For the Ioniq 5 in Canada & the USA?

 In Canada and the United States, the Hyundai Ioniq 5 is offered with two battery sizes.
 The Ioniq Essential is offered with the 58-kWh lithium-ion polymer battery pack only; this battery pack has 24 modules, which consist of 288 cells.
 The 58-kWh battery pack is paired with a 125-kW motor, which translates to 168 horsepower with 258 pound-feet of torque.
 This combination is rated at 354 kilometers (220 miles) and a 0 – 100 km/h time of 8.5 seconds.